siruiii/Interactive-Lab-Hub/Lab 6/README.md

 **How did sensor events work?**
 ```
-- Our sensors worked through a continuous stream of proximity readings from each APDS-9960, where every Pi translated distance into a color intensity value and published it to the MQTT broker in real time.
+- Our sensors worked through a continuous stream of proximity readings from each APDS-9960, where every Pi translated distance into a color intensity value and published it to the MQTT broker.
 - The server combined the latest red, green, and blue inputs to generate a blended color that updated instantly on the web interface.
 - Each person’s movement directly affected the shared outcome.
 ```